/

 • Order confirmation email

-• The order shipping details, including the delivery confirmation and tracking number
+• Order shipping details, including delivery confirmation and tracking number

 • Relevant customer communication

-How to write a dispute letter to the bank:
+How to write a chargeback rebuttal letter example to the bank using this chargeback dispute template:

 To whom it may concern,

-We have carefully reviewed TRN XYZ and would like to contest chargeback [add chargeback number] for $[add dollar amount] with the reason code: "transaction not recognized" or "unauthorized transaction."
+We have carefully reviewed TRN XYZ and would like to contest the chargeback [add chargeback number] for $[add dollar amount] with the reason code: "Unauthorized Transaction."

-{Exhibit B}: A few minutes following the order request, at [add time] on [add date] to be precise, our office sent an order confirmation to the email address the cardholder issued at the point of legitimate purchase.
+{Exhibit B}: A few minutes following the order request, at [add time] on [add date], our office sent an order confirmation to the email address the cardholder provided at the point of legitimate purchase.

 {Exhibit C}: We delivered the cardholder's package to their stated address on [add order delivery date] through [add the shipping carrier] with the tracking number XXXXXX.

-{Exhibit D}: We tried to resolve the cardholder’s issue on [add date] by contacting them directly with the order tracking details, which showed the package's arrival.
-As shown in the documents, they confirmed that the order's shipping address is their address.
+{Exhibit D}: We attempted to resolve the cardholder's issue on [add date] by contacting them directly with the order tracking details, which confirmed the package's arrival.
+As the documentation shows, the cardholder confirmed that the order's shipping address is their address.

-In light of this compelling evidence, we ask that you please review the attached documents invalidating the cardholder's claim that the product was not received and find this dispute in our favor.
+In light of this compelling evidence, we ask that you please review the attached documents invalidating the cardholder's claim and find this dispute in our favor.

-If you have any questions or need any further details, please reply directly to this email.
+If you have any questions or need further details, please reply directly to this email.

 Sincerely,